donadonny/Fitting-Room/README.md

  * Set up photo functionality
  * Have my account section with photos
  * Set up rating system
+   *  Need to add code to ensure same photo isn't voted on twice by single user
+     * Either have a "last viewed" or "photos viewed" section in db, or have a timestamp which will show until what point user has seen photos.
+This will be useful if starting from oldest to newest.
+     * Another option is to have from newest to older, but will need to find another way to ensure previously rated photos will not show up.
  * Come up with new clever name
  * Put app on Google play
  * Create tests